-Your most cost effective option when you consider the minimal maintenance costs involved of nearly ANY flooring type.
-This is now the go-to option for high end lofts, retail stores, & restaurants.
-Several dozen color choices and affordable low shine options are possible.
+This is the most cost effective option when you consider the minimal maintenance costs involved compared to nearly ANY flooring type.
+This is now the go-to option for high end lofts and homes, retail stores, big box stores, warehouses, & restaurants.
+Several dozen color choices and affordable lower shine options are available.

 What is it and how do we do it:

 We first grind off your concrete surface to open up the pores for our densifier application.
 This strengthens your concrete by means of a chemical reaction that creates a densely bonded crystal structure in the top surface layer.
 Next, we hone the surface smooth to give you an easy to clean glossy surface.
 Process is completed by heat bonding and curing an industrial protective coating into the polish for maximal chemical and abrasion resistance.

 See the FAQ on polishing below to learn of it's pros and cons.

 Frequently Asked Questions